 Generally speaking, margin and securities-backed lending can be risky because when the value of the securities in their accounts decreases, margin calls can be issued.
 Margin calls requires the investor to deposit additional funds into their accounts to keep their value.

 But, when the unprecedented novel Coronavirus (COVID-19) struck the U.S. with force in March 2020, investors suffered damaging margin calls.
-Below, we go into further detail about the impact of the margin calls in the Coronavirus market crash and the steps you can take to seek full recovery with the help of a respected stock loss lawyer at Wolper Law Firm.
+Below, we go into further detail about the impact of the margin calls in the Coronavirus market crash and the steps you can take to seek full recovery with the help of a respected stock loss lawyer at Wolper Law Firm, P.A..

 Coronavirus Market Crash Results in Extensive Margin Calls